mamidikhushikareddy/How-It-Lands/README.md

 Analyze how your message is likely to be perceived across multiple communication dimensions.

 ### ✨ AI Rewrite Suggestions
-Receive context-aware rewrites that improve tone, clarity, empathy and intent.
+Receive context-aware rewrites that improve tone, clarity, empathy, and intent.

 ### 💬 Conversation Path Simulator
 Preview possible conversation outcomes before sending a message.